 Vegan: Yes, but limited.

-Gluten free: Ask individual vendors but beware of cross-contamination.
+Gluten-free: Ask individual vendors, but beware of cross-contamination.

 Accessible: Yes.

-The hotel I recommend over all others is the Puro Hotel Gdansk.
-This is an eco-friendly boutique hotel that is ideally located on Granary Island.
-This is the area where I stayed on my visit to Gdansk, and it’s great because it’s close to everything but very quiet in the evenings.
+Granary Island is where I stayed on my visit to Gdansk, and it’s great because it’s close to everything but very quiet in the evenings.
+The historic Long Market is a great area, too, but it’s a little noisier at night.

-Recommended City Tours
+Recommended Tours

 Gdansk at Christmas

-Christmas Gifts and Stocking Fillers
+Gifts and Stocking Fillers

-Things to Do in Gdansk in Winter
+Things to Do in Winter

 The historic precinct is compact and bustling with jewellery shops selling local amber, designer homeware stores, delicious bakeries, seafood restaurants, and museums.